 - Aircraft weight and balance;

 - Emergency procedures.

-After completing ground school, a student pilot knows many basics of flying an airplane safely.
+After completing ground school, a student pilot knows many safety basics of flying an airplane.
 However, this is not sufficient practically to operate an aircraft.
 This is where ground school training differs from flight training.

 To operate an airplane, a student pilot must practice flying the aircraft.

-Learning to fly an aircraft is flight training.
+Learning to fly an aircraft in flight training.

 Ground school and flight training are two components of pilot training.
 You may think you can learn to fly without ground school training, which is true to some degree, but you will never be a proficient pilot.

 Why is ground school important for pilot training?